-Let's assume you need to train your people on a company police e.g. anti-bribery policy, FATCA, Code of Conduct .
+Let's assume you need to train your people on a company policy e.g. anti-bribery policy, FATCA, Code of Conduct .
 Without this vital training, you risk fines, reputational damage and more.
 Fair to say, it's a big deal.

 There are zillions of learning approaches, strategies and theories that you might adopt to train your team, depending on preference and what you're aiming for.

 From Piaget's discovery learning - where people learn by doing (suited to problem-solving) - to Bandura's imitation theory (learning through observation).
 Ha, possibly not the best option if you've just been ticked off by the regulator for a pervading poor culture in your company!

 In reality, we learn in many different ways but there are some popular and well-tested instructional techniques including ADDIE, Gagné and Kirkpatrick.

 My own personal favourite is a hierarchical model developed in the 1950's to explain how people learn and the stages they go through to master higher order skills.

 Bloom's Taxonomy of Learning identifies three domains: